jaittoka/typed-decoders/README.md

 # This module offers following decoders

-- Literal
-- String
-- Boolean
-- Number
-- NumberString
+- `Fail` Accepts never (always fails)
+- `Success` Accepts always and returns a fixed value
+- `Literal` Accepts literal value
-- Undefined
+- `String` Accepts string
+- `Boolean` Accepts boolean value
+- `Number` Accepts number value
+- `NumberString` Accepts a string that can be converted to number
+- `Undefined` Accepts undefined value
-- Date
+- `Date` Accepts Date instance value
-- DateString
-- Null
-- Unknown
-- Optional
-- Record
+- `DateString` Accepts a string that can be converted to a Date
+- `Null` Accepts null value
+- `Unknown` Accepts anything, but decode result type is still unknown
+- `Optional` Converts decoder to accept also undefined values
+- `Record` Create an Object decoder with fields decoder.
-- Array
+- `Array` Creates an Array decoder with a item type decoder.
-- Tuple
+- `Tuple` Creates a Tuple decoder with item decoders.
-- Union
-- Unify
-- Product
-- Map
-- Default
+- `Union` Creates a decoder that can accept multiple different decodings.
+- `Unify` Creates a decoder that takes multiple decoders, but return a single type result
+- `Product` Creates a decoder that decodes value with multiple object types and combines them.
+- `Map` Creates a decoder that decodes value with multiple types and uses a combine function to make a single type out of them.
+- `Default` Converts a decoder to a decoder with a default value.

 # Usage examples